giantparticlegames/InspectorGraph/README.md

 * Cyan for nested prefab references

 #### Highlighting
-The references to, and from, a specific object will be highlighted by hovering over the header of the inspector window or by activating the highlight lock (See [Footer Controls](#controls-2))
+The references to, and from, a specific object will be highlighted by hovering over the header of the inspector window or by activating the highlight lock (See [Footer](#reference-highlight))

 | Reference - Normal                               | Reference - Highlighted                                    |
 | ------------------------------------------------ | ---------------------------------------------------------- |